madara-tribe/pycpp-tflite-inferences/README.md

 # source Keras model

-source model is 「age-gender-model」 that is tensorflow model .
+source model is 「age-gender-estimataion-model」 that is tensorflow model .

 This time, it used as tflite after convert from ```h5``` or ```pb``` model